St Trinian's (film)

-St Trinian's is a 2007 British comedy film and the sixth in a long-running series of British films based on the works of cartoonist Ronald Searle set in St Trinian's School.
-The first five films form a series, starting with The Belles of St. Trinian's in 1954, with sequels in 1957, 1960, 1966 and a reboot in 1980.
+St Trinian's is a 2007 British comedy film and the sixth in a long-running series of British films based on the works of cartoonist Ronald Searle and set in St Trinian's School.
+The first four films form a series, starting with The Belles of St. Trinian's in 1954, with sequels in 1957, 1960, 1966 and a reboot in 1980.
 The release of 2007, 27 years after the last entry, and 53 years after the first film, is a rebooting of the franchise, rather than a direct sequel, with certain plot elements borrowed from the first film.

 Whereas the earlier films concentrated on the adults, this film gives the school pupils greater prominence.
 St Trinian's is an anarchic school for uncontrollable girls run by eccentric headmistress Camilla Dagey Fritton (the reboot continues the tradition, established by Alastair Sim in the original film, of casting a male actor to play the female headmistress, with Rupert Everett inheriting the role).

-St Trinian's received mixed reviews but remains one of the highest-grossing British independent films of the last thirty years.
+St Trinian's received mixed reviews but was a commercial success, and remains one of the highest-grossing British independent films of the last thirty years.

 Plot

-Annabelle Fritton, an uptight daddy's girl, unwillingly transfers to St Trinian's from the distinguished Cheltenham Ladies' College at the request of her father, Carnaby Fritton.
-Annabelle is resentful and insulting, telling her father that the school is "like Hogwarts for pikeys".
-She is taken around the school by Kelly Jones, the head girl, who introduces her to the various cliques within the school.
+Annabelle Fritton unwillingly transfers to St Trinian's from the distinguished Cheltenham Ladies' College at the request of her father, Carnaby Fritton.
+She is taken around the school by Kelly Jones, the head girl, who introduces her to the various cliques within the school; Chavs, Posh Totty, Geeks, Emos and First Years.

 Annabelle is harassed and pranked by the girls while in the shower and a video of her running around the school naked and wet is broadcast live on the internet.
 After a phone argument with her father she is drafted to the hockey team when she hits her phone with her hockey stick, smashing a statue.
 The girls of St Trinian's are involved in business with spiv Flash Harry, who pays them to make cheap vodka.
-Flash is shown to be romantically interested in Kelly, who initially turns him down.
+Flash is attracted to Kelly, who initially turns him down.
+Meanwhile, Miss Dickinson joins the school as the new English teacher where she is immediately confronted with the school's anarchic system.

-The Cheltenham Ladies' College hockey team arrive at St Trinian's, along with Education Minister Geoffrey Thwaites.
-Thwaites is shown to have romantic history with the headmistress of St Trinian's, Camilla Fritton.
+The Cheltenham Ladies' College hockey team arrive at St Trinian's, along with Education Minister Geoffrey Thwaites, who shares romantic history with the headmistress of St Trinian's, Camilla Fritton.
 Annabelle is forced to face her former bullies, including captain Verity Thwaites.
-The hockey match is violent, ending in Kelly shooting a winning goal for St Trinian's, and she begins to fit in with the other girls.
+The hockey match is violent, ending in Kelly shooting a winning goal for St Trinian's, and Annabelle begins to fit in with the other girls.
 As the match is being played, Thwaites inspects the school, finding the illegal vodka-making business and the chatline being run by the Posh Totty clique.